 You can request debt collectors cease communications or only contact you in writing.
 After receiving the request, the debt collector is required by the FDCPA to obey it, and may only communicate with you to inform you that the debt has been terminated or that they are taking specific action, such as a lawsuit.

-What can happen if I don’t pay what I owe?
+What can happen if you don’t pay what you owe

 Your credit will take a big hit